angular/angular/README.md

 See our [Getting Started Guide][getting-started] if you're building your first project with Angular Material.

-### Project status
-Angular Material is currently in beta and under active development.
-During beta, new features will be added regularly and APIs will evolve based on user feedback.

 Check out our [directory of design documents](https://github.com/angular/material2/wiki/Design-doc-directory) for more insight into our process.